Theoretical Error Analysis of Entropy Approximation for Gaussian Mixtures: Theoretical error analysis of the entropy approximation

-where $\mu_{k,p}$ and $\gamma_{k,pq}$ is the $p$-th and $(p,q)$-th components of vector $\mu_k$ and matrix $\Gamma_{k}$, respectively, and $\left\| \cdot \right\|_{1}$ is the entry-wise matrix $1$-norm, and $|\Gamma_{k,pq}|$ is the determinant of the $(m-1)\times(m-1)$ matrix that results from deleting $p$-th row and $q$-th column of matrix $\Gamma_{k}$. \end{thm} The proof is given in Appendix~\ref{sec-proof of derivative entropy}.
-We observe that even in the derivative of the error, the upper bound exponentially decays to zero as $\alpha_{k,k^{\prime}}$ go to infinity for all pairs $k, k^{\prime} \in [K]$ with $k \neq k^{\prime}$.
+The proof is given by similar calculations and techniques to the proof of Theorem~\ref{main_result_1}.
+For the details, see Appendix~\ref{sec-proof of derivative entropy}.

+We observe that even in the derivatives of the error, the upper bounds exponentially decay to zero as $\alpha_{k,k^{\prime}}$ go to infinity for all pairs $k, k^{\prime} \in [K]$ with $k \neq k^{\prime}$.
 We can also show that if means $\mu_k$ are normally distributed with certain large standard deviation $c$, then the probabilistic inequality like Corollary~\ref{prob_ineq_cor} that the bound converges to zero as $m$ goes to infinity is obtained.